Greg Brannon

-Gregory J. Brannon (born August 17, 1960) is an American physician and political activist.
-A native of Los Angeles, California, Brannon is a graduate of the University of Southern California and Chicago Medical School.
+Gregory J. Brannon (August 17, 1960 – July 27, 2025) was an American physician, specializing in obstetrics and gynecology, and political activist.
+A native of Los Angeles, California, Brannon was a graduate of the University of Southern California and Chicago Medical School.
 After completing his residency, Brannon established a private obstetrics practice in Cary, North Carolina.

 An ally of the Tea Party movement, Brannon unsuccessfully sought the Republican nomination for U.S. Senate in the 2014 and the 2016 elections.
 He came in second place both times, losing the 2014 race to Thom Tillis and the 2016 race to Richard Burr.

 Early life and education

 Brannon was born in Inglewood, California, on August 17, 1960.
 Brannon was raised by a single mother in the suburbs of Los Angeles.

 Brannon received his bachelor's degree from the University of Southern California in 1982, his medical degree from Chicago Medical School in 1988, and completed his residency at University of Southern California Women's Hospital, Los Angeles, in 1992.